Projective Cones for Sequential Dispersing Billiards: Uniform Hyperbolicity, Singularities and Transfer Operators

-\begin{remark} It is not necessary to work with $T = T_{\bar n}$ in Lemma~\ref{lem:full growth}.
-It follows equally well from \eqref{eq:one step} with $\theta_1$ replaced by $\theta_0$.
-Moreover, if $|W| \ge \delta_0/3$, then all pieces $W_i \in \cG_n(W)$ have a long ancestor and can be included in the sum over $k$; in this case, the second term on the right side of item (b) is not needed, and the value of $\bar C_0$ remains unchanged. \end{remark}
+Observe that if $|W| \ge \delta_0/2$, then all pieces $W_i \in \cG_n(W)$ have a long ancestor and can be included in the sum over $k$; in this case, the second term on the right side of item (b) is not needed, and the value of $\bar C_0$ remains unchanged. \end{remark}